ticktockreed/weather_app/README.md

-#Why Photograph Europe?
+# Why Photograph Europe?

-This app will let you see the weather for selected cities across Europe.
+This app will let you see the weather for selected cities across Europe augmented with photos tagged with the city's name.
-This app allows users to share their experience of European weather.
-We all love browsing through photos.

-#Future improvements:
+## Future improvements:

 - Share photos
 - Photo carousel